TS-HTFA: Advancing Time Series Forecasting via Hierarchical Text-Free Alignment with Large Language Models: Experiments

-\subsection{Implementation Details.}
+\subsubsection{Implementation Details}

 Following \cite{zhou2023one}, we used GPT-2 \cite{radford2019gpt2} with its first six Transformer layers as the backbone.
+The model was fine-tuned using the LoRA method \cite{hu2021lora}, with a rank of 8, an alpha value of 32, and a dropout rate of 0.1.
+These values align with commonly adopted settings shown to provide a good balance between performance and parameter efficiency in prior works \cite{liu2024taming}.
+Similarly, the prompt length was set to 8 based on established configurations \cite{lee2023multimodal} to maintain model flexibility without increasing computational overhead.
 The Adam optimizer \cite{kingma2014adam} was applied with a learning rate of $5 \times 10^{-4}$.
-Loss hyperparameters were set to $\alpha=0.1$, and $\beta=0.01$.
-Task loss is smooth $L1$ for long-term forecasting, and smape for shot-term forecasting.
-The Optimal Transport parameter is set to $\mu=0.1$, and the number of iterations is set to 100.
-InfoNCE is implemented based on the Lightly toolbox\footnote{\url{https://github.com/lightly-ai/lightly}}.
-The decay factor is set to $\gamma=0.8$ to balance the lower and higher layers.
+The loss hyperparameters were configured as $\alpha=0.1$ and $\beta=0.01$.
+For the task loss, we adopted smooth $L1$ for long-term forecasting and SMAPE for short-term forecasting.
+The Optimal Transport parameter was set to $\mu=0.1$, and the number of iterations was fixed at 100.
+InfoNCE was implemented using the Lightly toolbox \footnote{\url{https://github.com/lightly-ai/lightly}}.
+To balance the contributions from lower and higher layers, the decay factor was set to $\gamma=0.8$.